-The pay bill is the total amount of earnings liable to employer's Class 1 NIC, including earnings below the secondary threshold (see page 13 - expected to be £9,100 for 2022/23).
+The pay bill is the total amount of earnings liable to employer's Class 1 NIC, including earnings below the secondary threshold (see page 13 - $\pm$ 9,100 from 6 April 2022 until 5 April 2028).
 Similarly, where the age-related secondary percentage of NIC is 0%, e.g. for employees under the age of 21, such earnings are included in calculating the pay bill.

 Employers receive an annual allowance of £15,000 to offset against payment of the Levy, and therefore the Levy will be payable only by employers who have pay bills in excess of £3 million per year.
-Where two or more companies are connected, only one company can claim the allowance
+Where two or more companies are connected, only one company can claim the allowance.